Stoxum/ripple-lib/docs/index.md

-memos | [memos](#transaction-memos) | *Optional* Array of memos to attach to the transaction. qualityIn | number | *Optional* Incoming balances on this trustline are valued at this ratio. qualityOut | number | *Optional* Outgoing balances on this trustline are valued at this ratio. ripplingDisabled | boolean | *Optional* If true, payments cannot ripple through this trustline.
+memos | [memos](#transaction-memos) | *Optional* Array of memos to attach to the transaction. qualityIn | number | *Optional* Incoming balances on this trustline are valued at this ratio. qualityOut | number | *Optional* Outgoing balances on this trustline are valued at this ratio. ripplingDisabled | boolean | *Optional* If true, payments cannot stoxum through this trustline.

 ### Example